-Libya have withdrawn from hosting the Africa Cup of Nations in 2017, citing the unstable security situation in the country.
+Libya withdraw from hosting Africa Cup of Nations

 Initially due to host the tournament in 2013, Libya were forced to pull out of staging it in 2011, due to political upheaval.